 \section{Introduction}

 Normalization layers combined with residual connections were instrumental in making very deep networks trainable.
-Residual paths preserve gradients \citep{he2015deepresiduallearningimage} while normalization layers such as BatchNorm, LayerNorm, and RMSNorm{} stabilize activations \citep{ioffe2015batchnormalizationacceleratingdeep,ba2016layernormalization,zhang2019rootmeansquarelayer}.
-The latter two are commonly used in Transformer based language models where normalization is applied per-token.
-Per-token normalization introduces a data-dependent nonlinearity into every sublayer and incurs a computational cost because per-token statistics must be computed.
-It can also hinder mechanistic interpretability because it obscures the meaning of the residual-stream and makes it harder to decompose models into circuits \citep{baroni2025transformersdontneedlayernorm}.
-This work examines whether per-token normalization in every Transformer block is necessary.
-The aim is to exploit normalization during the unstable early phase of training while ultimately producing a model that is norm-free and therefore simpler and cheaper at inference.
+Residual paths preserve gradients \citep{he2015deepresiduallearningimage} while normalization layers such as BatchNorm, LayerNorm, and RMSNorm stabilize activations \citep{ioffe2015batchnormalizationacceleratingdeep,ba2016layernormalization,zhang2019rootmeansquarelayer}.
+LayerNorm and RMSNorm are commonly used in transformer based language models where normalization is applied per-token.
+Such normalization introduces a nonlinear data-dependent operation into every sublayer and incurs computational cost.
+This work investigates whether internal per-token normalization in pre-norm transformers must remain active after training.

-To this end we introduce a gated layer, \emph{TaperNorm}, that begins as ordinary RMSNorm/LayerNorm{} and then tapers to a simple sample-independent linear/affine map.
-A single global gate controls TaperNorm behavior such that early in training the model behaves exactly like a pre-norm{} Transformer.
-As the gate decays, normalizers are smoothly replaced by sample-independent scaling.
-At convergence, per-token statistics are no longer used in the tapered layers.
-In our default setting we keep the final normalization active as an implicit scale anchor, but we also show that an explicit scale anchor, namely a fixed-target auxiliary loss on the pre-logit residual stream, can replace the final normalization.
-This enables all normalization layers to be tapered away.
+To this end we introduce a gated normalization-removal approach.
+The corresponding module, TaperNorm, begins as ordinary RMSNorm/LayerNorm and then tapers to a sample-independent linear or affine map.
+A single global gate controls the transition.
+Early in training the model behaves exactly like a pre-norm transformer.
+As the gate decays, selected normalizers are smoothly tapered toward learned sample-independent scaling.
+At convergence, per-token statistics are no longer used in the tapered layers and their effect can be absorbed into adjacent linear projections.

-Our mathematical analysis clarifies that what governs these behaviors is scale anchoring at the output.
-A final normalization layer is a convenient implicit anchor that removes radial gradients at the output, so the loss cannot be reduced by simply inflating the last hidden-state norm.
-Without such an anchor, cross-entropy has a radial component that drives logit magnitudes upward (``logit chasing'').
-We show that the fixed-target auxiliary loss introduces a counteracting radial restoring force, explaining why it can suppress logit chasing even when the final normalization is removed.
+This work uses theory and empirical observations to identify the distinct role played by the final normalization layer that sets it apart compared to other normalization layers inside the model.
+The analysis shows that final normalization controls the scale of the pre-logit representation.
+A final normalization layer removes radial gradients at the output, so the loss cannot be reduced by simply increasing the last hidden-state norm.
+Without such an anchor, cross-entropy has a radial component that increases logit magnitudes.
+This makes removal of the final normalization layer challenging.
+We find that a fixed-target auxiliary loss on the pre-logit residual stream introduces a counteracting radial restoring force that allows us to study the behavior in more detail.